-Infographics are insanely popular today, with the number of available images increasing by 1% every single day.
+Infographics have come a long way.
+The number of available infographics and images online are increasing by 1 percent every single day.
 But where did infographics come from and how did they get to be so popular?

 Where Did Infographics Start?

 Infographics are images that represent facts and data.
 Think about the drawings on cave walls or the hieroglyphs in Ancient Egypt!
 They represented letters, words, and full sentences with images alone.

 - The 1600s were a time for cartographers – map makers – to put the world into detailed, visual layout.

 - It was also a time for icons and objects to be used to identify locations.